-In California, the state minimums are coverages are $15,000 bodily injury per person, $30,000 per accident and $5,000 property damage.
+For car insurance in California, the state minimums coverages are $15,000 bodily injury per person, $30,000 per accident and $5,000 property damage.
 These are minimums for liability coverage – ie coverage for the cost of bodily injury or property damage you could cause other people.

 What about the costs to repair your car if you hit someone else’s?
 What if there isn’t another vehicle involved, or your car gets stolen?